 - Perkins Loan Cancellation.
 For teachers serving low-income schools or children with disabilities.
 Also available to teachers of math, science, foreign languages, or other fields classified as having a shortage of qualified teachers.

 A student loan involves a great deal of risk and reward.
-For most students, the risk comes from taking out tens of thousands of dollars in loans when they are at their most vulnerable—young, not-yet employed, and with no credit history.
-On the flipside, the reward comes by graduating and finding a job in their chosen profession.
-In reality, many graduates find themselves unable to pay off all their student debt.
-Fortunately, there are ways to cancel or at least reduce your debt payments.
+For most students, the risk comes from taking out tens of thousands of dollars in loans when we are at our most vulnerable—young, not-yet employed, and with no credit history.
+On the flipside, the reward comes by graduating and finding a job.
+Fortunately, there are ways to cancel or at least reduce your debt payments with better interest rates or lower loan terms.
 Many students qualify for loan forgiveness or cancellation programs, but even those who don’t qualify for federal assistance can apply for a student loan refinance and save potentially thousands of dollars as a result.